restic/restic/doc/manual_rest.rst

-      -p, --password-file string    read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                   do not output comprehensive progress report -r, --repo string             repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert string  path to a TLS client certificate --tls-client-key string   path to a TLS client certificate key
+      -p, --password-file string    read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                   do not output comprehensive progress report -r, --repo string             repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert string   path to a file containing PEM encoded TLS client certificate and private key

     Use "restic [command] --help" for more information about a command.